revelsi/reachy2_code_generation/README.md

 - **State Management**: Maintains conversation history and tool execution state
 - **Tool Integration**: Dynamically loads and executes tools based on the Reachy 2 SDK
-- **Flexible Implementation**: Can use either mock implementations or real robot connections
+- **Flexible Implementation**: Can use either virtual or physical robot connections
 - **Error Handling**: Robust error handling for tool execution failures

-### Real Tools with Mock Mode
+### Virtual Robot Mode

 The agent is designed with a flexible approach to robot control:

-1. **Tool Definitions**: Always uses real tool definitions from the Reachy 2 SDK, ensuring compatibility with the actual robot API
+1. **Tool Definitions**: Uses real tool definitions from the Reachy 2 SDK, ensuring compatibility with the actual robot API
 2. **Implementation Mode**: Can operate in two modes:
-   - **Mock Mode** (default): Uses mock implementations that simulate robot behavior without requiring physical hardware
+   - **Virtual Mode** (default): Connects to a virtual Reachy 2 robot running in a Docker container on localhost.
+This virtual robot uses the exact same API as a physical robot, making it perfect for development and testing without requiring physical hardware.
-   - **Real Robot Mode**: Connects to a physical Reachy 2 robot for actual hardware control
+   - **Physical Robot Mode**: Connects to a physical Reachy 2 robot for actual hardware control

+The key insight is that the virtual robot is not a mock or simulation - it's the real Reachy SDK running in a Docker container, providing identical API behavior to a physical robot.
+This means code developed with the virtual robot will work seamlessly with a physical robot.

 To configure the mode:

-- Set the `USE_MOCK` environment variable to `true` or `false` in your `.env` file
+- Set the `REACHY_HOST` environment variable in your `.env` file:
+  - Use `localhost` for virtual mode (Docker container)
-- Set the `REACHY_HOST` environment variable to specify the robot's IP address or hostname when using real robot mode
+  - Use the IP address of your physical robot for physical mode

 Example `.env` configuration:
 ```
-# Use mock implementations (no physical robot required)
-USE_MOCK=true
+# Use virtual mode (Docker container on localhost)
 REACHY_HOST=localhost

-# OR: Connect to a real robot
+# OR: Connect to a physical robot
-# USE_MOCK=false
 # REACHY_HOST=192.168.1.100
 ```